bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Factions/SI_CH3_Faction_Type and Relations.md

 | 71 - 85 | Notable | Dispersed influence across a moderate area |
 | 86 - 95 | Dominant | Far-reaching influence across a large area |
 | 96 - 100 | Inescapable | Pervasive influence across a vast area |
-^table-OclFactionInfluence
+^table-Influence

 *176 ORACLES*

 ## Oracle: Faction Relationship
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Factions#^Relationship]]` | Guidance
 > When you have a question about the relationship of one faction to another—or how an individual relates to a faction—use this table.
-The result is the commonly understood connection, but might not tell the whole story. ^guidance-OclFactionRelationship
+The result is the commonly understood connection, but might not tell the whole story. ^guidance-Relationship

 | dice: 1d100 | Result |
 | :---: | --- |